nickw409/TimeSculptor/deliverables/Report_7.md

 **Joey:**

 - Started working on the model for the database for the website
+- Completed slide for the midterm presentation on the UML use case diagram and completed the UML class diagram for the presentation
 - Continued looking into node.js, and sqlite

 **Kimberly:**